 Roseworth completed the Fogarty EDvance (FED) School Improvement program that supports schools in disadvantaged communities in 2018.
 This provided the opportunity to improve leadership and management skills, thus improving educational outcomes for students.
 We have joined the alumni for EDvance schools group to continue to receive updates and professional learning opportunities.

-As a school we use the placemat and framework to help develop business plan and operations plans for 2019.
+As a school we use the placemat and framework to help develop business plan and operations plans.
 The team continue to meet twice a term next to monitor our progress.

 The Fogarty Foundation support Roseworth students to access the Wildcats Aspire Program.
 Year 4 & 5 classes host two Wildcats players twice a week for six weeks.
 Activities are based on Literacy and Numeracy to encourage engagement and positive behaviour.
 Attendance and behaviour milestones are set throughout the program, culminating in the students’ attendance at a Wildcats game.